danijel374/fem-blog-preview-card/README.md

 ### What I learned

-I can't think anything particular this was my second challenge on frontend mentor,similiar to first one simple
+I can't think anything particular this was my second challenge on frontend mentor,similar to first one simple

 ### Continued development

-Focusing on responsive design and trying to achive pixel almost perfect,using figma and Pixel Perfect Pro extention for the task.
+Focusing on responsive design and trying to achieve pixel almost perfect,using figma and Pixel Perfect Pro extension for the task.

 ## Author